-Course Fee \\\No \X\Yes, \$30.00 Explain if yes: Students will be required to purchase the Illinois Licensure Testing System practice test in order to target content areas needing improvement on the Elementary Education Content Exam (ILTS).
+Course Fee No X_Yes, \$30.00 Explain if yes: Students will be required to purchase the Illinois Licensure Testing System practice test in order to target content areas needing improvement on the Elementary Education Content Exam (ILTS).

-A community college course may be judged equivalent.
+X_A community college may not be judged equivalent.